 For this recipe, you’ll need about 1 1/2 cups of toppings.
 If you don’t like coconut or almonds, no problem, you can choose from any of the following toppings and chop or crush them before adding them to your chocolate.

 - Nuts: almonds, pecans, walnuts hazelnuts, pistachios, macadamias, cashews, or peanuts

 - Seeds, such as pepitas or sunflower seeds

 - Sea Salt, this is such a gourmet ingredient per se, but I love the bite of the salt with the sweetness of the chocolate

-- Sugar-Free Peppermints, this may be a controversial ingredient for some but if you don’t have an issue with enjoying some sugar-free candies once in a while this could be a perfect time, but with the ingredients in them and be mindful of the effects on the tummy.
+- Sugar-Free Peppermints, these candies may be a controversial ingredient for some but if you don’t have an issue with enjoying some sugar-free candies once in a while this could be a perfect time, but with the ingredients in them and be mindful of the effects on the tummy.
 Go easy on these my friends!

 - Bacon, yes, I went there, and I’m not sorry I did.
 I love the combination of bacon and chocolate.
 I think it goes back to the whole salty-sweet flavor profile which I’m wildly fond of.

-- Peanut Butter, drizzle some thinned peanut butter over the top instead of the white chocolate I use here or mix it in with your chocolate before spreading it over the baking sheet.
+- Peanut Butter, drizzle some thinned peanut butter over the top instead of the white chocolate I use here, or mix it in with your chocolate before spreading it over the baking sheet.

 - Chocolate Choice, if you don’t like semi-sweet chocolate use a bar of even darker chocolate or any of Lily’s varieties they offer now.
-I’ve actually been able to find Lily’s in my local WalMart stores too now.
+I’ve actually been able to find Lily’s in my local Walmart stores too now.